lzgabel/zdb/README.md

 ### Log Inspection

-You can also inspect the log stream using the command `zdb log` and his subcommands.
+You can also inspect the log stream using the command `zdb log` and its subcommands.
-To inspect the log you should provide the path to a specific partition `raft-partition/partitions/<partition-id>/`.
+To inspect the log, you should provide the path to a specific partition `raft-partition/partitions/<partition-id>/`.

 #### Inspect Log Status

-Shows the general information of a Zeebe partition log, e.g. how many indexes, max. entry size, avg. entry size etc.
+This shows the general information of a Zeebe partition log, e.g., the number of indexes, the max.
+Entry size, the average.
+Entry size, etc.

 ```sh
 zdb log status --path=<pathToPartition>